michael-m-rosenthal/CPPSPICE/README.md

 ./build_cpp.sh
 ```

-You should now have `./bin/occfind` compiled and ready to use.
+You should now have `./bin/occfind` and `./bin/occfind2` compiled and ready to use.

-## Description of occfind CLI
+## Description of occfind and occfind2 CLI

-I made occfind into a command line interface with defaults that match the coding project inputs.
+I made `occfind` and `occfind2` into command line interfaces with defaults that match the coding project inputs.
 There is are detailed help description inside the program itself.
 You can find that help description with the following command.

 ```
 ./bin/occfind --help
+./bin/occfind2 --help
 ```

 The default search path for the kernel files can be configured with environment variables.